Vaccinated pregnant women pass antibodies on to their babies, early research shows - The Boston Globe

 Edlow said the researchers will soon study the effects of the Johnson & Johnson vaccine.

-Another preprint, out of Israel, discovered similar results in 20 women who were vaccinated during pregnancy.
+Another paper, out of Israel, discovered similar results in 20 women who were vaccinated during pregnancy.

 And a case study published last month found that a pregnant woman who had received one dose of a two-dose mRNA vaccine also had detectable antibodies in her umbilical cord blood upon giving birth.
 The authors of that study, clinical pediatricians Paul Gilbert and Chad Rudnick, said that if babies could be born with antibodies, it could protect them in the first several months of their lives, when they are most vulnerable.